davekinkead/thesis/paper.coffee.md

       this

 Democracies make collective decisions - it's why they exist.
-The decision procedure for our model democracy will be a naive majority vote on a binary issue.
+The decision procedure for our model democracy will be a naive majority vote by each polity on a binary issue.
 This is the simplest decision mechanism to model and it will assume that agents vote sincerely and deterministically according to their belief.

     vote = (polity) ->